frequency-chain/docs/pages/Tokenomics/TokenomicsOverview.md

 * **Delegate:** The action of an MSA (the Delegator) delegating to a Provider.
 A verb only.
 DO NOT use as a noun!

-* **Collators:** A Frequency node that generates blocks and submit them to the Relay Chain.
+* **Collators:** A Frequency node that generates blocks and submits them to the Relay Chain.